 3.5.1 Each Supplier shall ensure that the Supplier’s Meter Register Consumption (SMRCZaKJj) for each Settlement Register "J" within such Supplier's Metering System and Unmetered Supply subject to Equivalent Metering "K" for such Supplier "Z" and which is associated with a particular Half Hourly Data Aggregator "a" shall be collected by the relevant Half Hourly Data Collector.

-3.5.1A In the case of an Asset Metering System, the Virtual Lead Party shall ensure that the relevant Half Hourly Data Collector shall for each Settlement Period "j", ensure that the Asset Meter Register Consumption (AMRCKJj), for each Settlement Register "J", within such Asset Metering System "K", shall be collected by the relevant Half Hourly Data Collector.
+3.5.1A In the case of an Asset Metering System, the Virtual Lead Party or Supplier that is the Registrant for such Asset Metering System shall ensure that the relevant Half Hourly Data Collector shall for each Settlement Period "j", ensure that the Asset Meter Register Consumption (AMRCKJj), for each Settlement Register "J", within such Asset Metering System "K", shall be collected by the relevant Half Hourly Data Collector.

 3.5.2 In the case of a Metering System through which: